lowRISC/opentitan/hw/ip/entropy_src/doc/dv_plan/index.md

 It provides commonly used handles, variables, functions and tasks that the test sequences can simple use / call.
 Some of the most commonly used tasks / functions are as follows:
 * entropy_src_init:     Initialize the ENTROPY_SRC module from the randomized environment variables in the config.
-* TODO, add more

 #### Functional coverage
 To ensure high quality constrained random stimulus, it is necessary to develop a functional coverage model.
 The following covergroups have been developed to prove that the test intent has been adequately met:
 * common covergroup for interrupts `hw/dv/sv/cip_lib/cip_base_env_cov.sv`: Cover interrupt value, interrupt enable, intr_test, interrupt pin
-* TODO, add more

 ### Self-checking strategy
 #### Scoreboard
 The `entropy_src_scoreboard` is primarily used for end to end checking.
 It creates the following analysis ports to retrieve the data monitored by corresponding interface agents:
 * tl_a_chan_fifo, tl_d_chan_fifo:           These 2 fifos provide transaction items at the end of Tilelink address channel and data channel respectively
-* TODO, maybe entropy/noise

 #### Assertions
 * TLUL assertions: The `tb/entropy_src_bind.sv` binds the `tlul_assert` [assertions]({{< relref "hw/ip/tlul/doc/TlulProtocolChecker.md" >}}) to the IP to ensure TileLink interface protocol compliance.